ofidio-errante/py-schedules/docs/git_strategy.md

 *Example*: `feature-update_branch_strategy_docs-1`

 ## Pull request
 The pull request should have a descriptive title.
-It should describe the changes, any furter action needed and if possible specify the testing.
+It should describe the changes, any further action needed and if possible specify the testing.

 *Example*
 > # Update branch strategy in docs